 ICICIBANK is an Indian multinational banking and financial services company based in Mumbai.

-You will hardly find this title on your trading or analytics platforms, and so if you want to analyze it, you will need to do so on Excel.
+You will hardly find this title on your trading or analytics platforms, and so if you want to analyze it, you will need to draw a chart in Excel.

 On Yahoo Finance, we extract all data relating to ICICIBANK through this tutorial:

-To draw a line chart, all we need is the date and close column.
+To draw a line chart in Excel, all we need is the date and close column.

 Select the entire date column and then hold down the CTRL key and select the whole close price column.

 Then we click on insert and choose the line graph.

 There’s something weird about the chart.
 There’s a spike heading toward zero.